 Price, value and after-sales service

-There really is no substitute for going to a camera shop, speaking to an assistant and holding the camera in your hand.
+There really is no substitute for going to a camera shop, speaking to an assistant and trying out the tripod for yourself.
+There are a lot of models of differing style, quality and price, so getting the right advice from an expert will save you money in the endf.
 If you have a question you can ask it and get a reply straight away, and if in a week's time you have another you can walk back into the shop and ask the same person.

 To view all our Tripods and Monopods, click here